aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/components/bindable-properties/bindable-coercion.md

 ## Global coercing configuration

-The implicit type-coercion is the default.
+Implicit type-coercion is the default.
 However, it is possible to disable the coercion globally by registering a customized `StandardConfiguration`, as shows below.

 ```typescript